Kamadulski/MP4_Audio_Extractor/docs/frontend.md

 The application state will be relatively simple, managed primarily within the GUI class and the background conversion process.

 *   `selected_path`: A string storing the currently selected file or folder path.
-Initial state: empty or `None`.
+Initial state: empty.
 *   `is_processing`: A boolean flag indicating if a conversion task is currently running.
 Used to disable buttons or show status.
 Initial state: `False`.
 *   `status_message`: A string displayed in the GUI to provide feedback to the user (e.g., "Select a file or folder", "Processing...", "Completed!", "Error: ...").
-Initial state: an introductory message.
-*   `files_to_process`: A list of `.mp4` file paths when a folder is selected.
-Initial state: empty list.
-*   `current_file_index`: An integer tracking which file is currently being processed in a folder batch.
-Initial state: 0.
+Initial state: "Select a file or folder to get started."
+*   `output_format`: A string storing the selected output format ('mp3' or 'aac').
+Initial state: 'mp3'.

 These states will be updated based on user actions (selecting paths, clicking Convert) and the progress/result of the background conversion process.